 Full House: Three of a kind and one pair form a full house.
-The full house with three of a kind with highest-ranking cards wins against another full house with a lower-ranking Three-of-a-Kind hand.
+The full house with three of a kind with higher-ranking cards wins against another full house with a lower-ranking three of a kind hand.

 Flush: A hand of any five cards all of the same suit is called a flush.
 A flush with the highest-ranking cards beats another flush hand.
 If the highest cards from each players' hand tie, the next highest-ranking cards determine the winner, and so on.